u24569608/COS_214-Final_Project/plant-nursery-simulator/docs/demo.md

     2. System Architecture & Patterns (Johan)
     3. Behavioural Modelling (Adriano)
     4. Live System Simulation (Adriano & Connor)
-    5. Documentation (Zoe)
+    5. Documentation (Zoë)
     6. Development Workflow (Bulelani)
     7. Conclusion & Q&A

 #### 🎤 Adriano's Speech (Intro)
 > "Good morning everyone.
-My name is Adriano, and on behalf of my team—Johan, Zoe, Bulelani, and Connor—I'd like to welcome you to the demo of our COS214 final project, the Plant Palace Nursery System.
+My name is Adriano, and on behalf of my team—Johan, Zoë, Bulelani, and Connor—I'd like to welcome you to the demo of our COS214 final project, the Plant Palace Nursery System.
 >
 > The goal of this project was to design and implement a complex, object-oriented simulation of a plant nursery in C++17.
 The specification required us to model the three core areas of the business: the **Greenhouse** where plants grow, the **Staff** who care for them, and the **Customers** on the sales floor.
 >